marcsgil/slmcontrol/docs/explanation.md

 2. **Hologram Generation**: The [`generate_hologram`][src.slmcontrol.hologram.generate_hologram] function calculates the phase patterns needed to transform an incoming beam (typically a plane wave or a Gaussian) into a desired output beam.
 The output can be any complex field, and is not restricted to the structured light modes provided in the package.

 3. **Pre-defined structured modes**: We provide a set of pre-defined functions for generating common optical fields, such as Laguerre-Gaussian and Hermite-Gaussian modes, as well as various apertures and lenses.
-These fields can be used in the `desired` argument of the [`generate_hologram`][src.slmcontrol.hologram.generate_hologram] function.
+These fields can be used in the [`generate_hologram`][src.slmcontrol.hologram.generate_hologram] function.
 Nonetheless, the user is free to define their own desired field, which can be any complex field.
 The pre-defined functions are designed to be user-friendly, allowing researchers to quickly generate the desired beam profiles without delving into the underlying mathematics.
 Here is a list of the pre-defined functions available in the package:
     1. **Gaussian Beam Variations**:

         - [`lg`][src.slmcontrol.structures.lg]: Laguerre-Gaussian modes characterized by radial (p) and azimuthal (l) indices.